-A Norfolk & Norwich Festival and La Strada, Graz co-commission.
+A Norfolk & Norwich Festival, La Strada Graz and Soho Theatre co-commission.
 Co-produced with Norwich & Norfolk Festival.

-In a paper world of light and shadow, violence and dance, four performers work together on what sets them apart.
+In a paper world of light and shadow, violence and dance, five performers work together on what sets them apart…

 Where did the idea for The Paper Man come from?

 Lee Simpson shares the origins…

 The initial idea for The Paper Man came from a very prosaic moment.
 I’m at home, it is very late, I’m watching TV instead of going to bed, flicking through the channels (this is maybe 12 or 13 years ago before it was Twitter that kept me from closing my eyes).
 My restless channel hopping alights on a programme that seems to be about football history.
 I love football, I love history, I stop flicking.
 It’s telling a story about a footballer I’ve never heard of.
 He was at one time reported to be “the best player in the world”.
 It’s late.
 I’m tired, but it looks like he was an Austrian, who may have been murdered by the Nazis.
 I go to bed.
 Tomorrow I’ll start finding out a bit more about the Paper Man.